PolymerSearch/apidocs/source/includes/datasets.md

 # Dataset API

-The Dataset API allows the creation of new PolymerSearch sites from your CSV files.
+The Dataset API allows the creation of new Polymer sites from your CSV files.

 ## Upload a Dataset